Below is a selection of resources useful for finding material on ancient Near Eastern topics.

 Subject headings and call numbers are assigned to books and other material added to library collections to describe and organize the intellectual content.
 Using subject headings and call numbers provides an efficient path to relevant material.

 How do I know what subject headings to use?
 The subject headings assigned to material aren't always obvious.
-It can be useful to start with a title you already know, search it in Acorn, and see what subject headings appear on the record.
+It can be useful to start with a title you already know, search it in Library Catalog, and see what subject headings appear on the record.
 See, e.g., the subject headings (labeled Subject (LC)) for Civilizations of the Ancient Near East.

 Note: Ancient Near East is NOT a subject heading used by most U.S. libraries.
 Instead, you should use Middle East